 There is more to it than that, though for me.
 I like to share what I have learned and to learn from others.
 I think blogging about it will help keep me a bit more on track with my own goals.
 My logic is that if it remains an interest, I will do a better job of staying on track.
 I do wish I learned some of the ideas I will share here earlier than I did, or applied them better when I did learn them.
 One of the things I will do is to share my mistakes and stores about how and what I did.
 I hope you find it interesting.

 This brings me to my most important point, I may be wrong on anything and everything I say.
 I have had high credit card debt, and spent money like water for a few years.
 For another thing, I am an engineer, not a financial adviser.
 My goal is to share what I think is true and my opinions, as I learn them, and hoping that others find it interesting.
+I hope to be corrected, and to learn.
 Now most things I’ll write about are far from controversial, and the rest vary depending on your own evaluation of life.
 Is it better to spend a bit more now, or save a bit more now?
 What is your risk tolerance?
 Where do you live, and would you move?
 How much do you earn, and what do you have to do to earn; commuting to NYC vs living in NYC for instance.

 Looking back, I left college with about $20,000 in school loans and about $2,000 in credit card debt.
 This is in the late 90s.
 Now as an engineer, I could have made a good salary, but I chose to join the military, and while they did pay most of my cost of education, they did not pay all.
 They also did not pay all that much while I was active.
 So, for those four years, I did not pay much of my school loans.
 I drove a cheap car with no AC for 2 years, and when I got that big 1st Lt pay raise, which was like all of $300 a month, I decided to buy a nice Honda Civic, Ex model.
 The rest of that raise went into a IRA at about $50 a month.
+That’s all I could afford.

 I loved that old civic, it was manual, and living far from the NY area meant driving was fun.
 Driving manual near NYC is not fun.
 I am sure it’s not fun in any high traffic area, but boy was it fun in Ireland.
-This is an aside, but if you ever get a chance, do drive a stick in Ireland.
+This is an aside, but if you ever get a chance, do drive a manual in Ireland.
 It was the most fun I have ever had behind the wheel.

 Luckily, I found a good job as an engineer in the finance industry, I am not a finance guy, but I do write software that finance people use.
 It was at this point that I started to get my act together.
 I was 28, had almost no savings, and no money saved for retirement.
 Those 2 years I stupidly did not contribute to a 401k.
 I should have known better; I missed out on a 3% match.